 Dr. Brendel was born and raised in the greater Chicagoland area and developed an interest in social work while attending Benedictine University as a psychology student.
 After taking Introduction to Social Work as an elective, the mission of social work resonated with her resulting in a change of her graduate education path from psychology to social work.
-Since receiving her MSW from Aurora University, Dr. Brendel has worked in a number of settings including public schools, hospitals, universities, private practice, and now as a visiting assistant professor in the School of Social Work.
-She is very excited to be back at Aurora University and is looking forward to sharing her experiences and collaborating with students and faculty.
+Since receiving her MSW from Aurora University, Dr. Brendel has worked in a number of settings including public schools, hospitals, universities, private practice, and now as an assistant professor in the School of Social Work.
+She is very excited to be have returned to her roots to work on behalf of students at Aurora University.

 PhD in Social Work, Loyola University Chicago

 Masters of Social Work, Aurora University

 Areas of Specialization

 Clinical practice of children, adolescents, women and families, school social work and research methods.

 SWK6150 HBSE I: Theory of Human Development

 SWK6370 Social Work with Individuals and Family

 SWK6410 School Social Work: Policy and Practice

 SWK6420 School Social Work: Policy and Practice II